rusticstuff/simdutf8/README.md

 If you want to be able to call a SIMD implementation directly, use the `public_imp` feature flag.
 The validation implementations are then accessible via `simdutf8::(basic|compat)::imp::x86::(avx2|sse42)::validate_utf8()`.

+### ARM64
+For ARM64 support nightly Rust is needed and the crate feature `aarch64_neon` needs to be enabled.
+CAVE: If this features is not turned on the non-SIMD std library implementation is used.

 ## When not to use
 This library uses unsafe code which has not been battle-tested and should not (yet) be used in production.